Stress cystitis (feline idiopathic cystitis) in cats

 - Water fountains – some cats prefer to drink moving water.

-- Feed wet food – it contains a lot of water.
-Feeding wet food or soaked biscuits can significantly increase your cat’s water intake.
+- Feeding wet food or soaked biscuits can significantly increase your cat’s water intake.

-Bladder supplements are thought to provide a soothing action to the inside of the bladder although there is no proof to that they help every cat with FIC.
+Bladder supplements are thought to soothe the bladder lining; although there is no proof to that they help every cat with FIC.